 If you’ve had any serious injury, please, consult with your doctor when, and how, to start exercising.

 Adjust the number of repetition of each exercise to your current fitness condition, then slowly increase the number of repetitions.
 Even if some exercise is to heavy for you in first, skip it for a while.
-Try again after, let’s say a month or two, and you’ll see that’s not so hard now 🙂
+Try again later, let’s say a month or two, and you’ll see that’s not so hard now 🙂